Global dimension function on stability conditions and Gepner equations: Introduction

 \subsection{Acknowledgments}

 I would like to thank Tom Bridgeland, Akishi Ikeda, Bernhard Keller, Alastair King, Kyoji Saito, Yukinobu Toda and Yu Zhou for inspirational discussions.
 The idea was developed when I visited IPMU, Tokyo University in March and April 2018.
-This work is supported by Hong Kong RGC 14300817 (from the Chinese University of Hong Kong) and Beijing Natural Science Foundation (Z180003).
+Also thanks to the anonymous referee who provides many useful suggestion to improve the exposition of the paper.
+This work is supported by National Key R\&D Program of China (No. 2020YFA0713000), Beijing Natural Science Foundation (Z180003) and Hong Kong RGC 14300817 (from the Chinese University of Hong Kong).